← Back to research

 ACE (Agentic Context Engineer) is a SaaS platform that turns your AI instructions into self-improving playbooks .
 Instead of manually refining prompts between sessions, ACE automatically evolves your playbooks based on what worked and what failed in real task execution.

-The core insight comes from Stanford and SambaNova's research paper : rather than fine-tuning models (expensive, slow, requires data engineering), you can improve agent performance by evolving the context — the instructions and strategies the agent receives.
-The paper reported a 10.6% performance improvement on complex agent tasks using this approach.
+The core insight comes from the Agentic Context Engineering research paper from Stanford, SambaNova, and UC Berkeley : rather than fine-tuning models (expensive, slow, requires data engineering), you can improve agent performance by evolving the context — the instructions and strategies the agent receives.
+The paper (revised to v3 in March 2026) reports +10.6% on agent benchmarks and +8.6% on finance tasks, and on the AppWorld leaderboard matches the top-ranked production agent using a smaller open-source model .

 ACE productizes this research into a hosted service with MCP integration.